 Ask yourself: rather than plaster your homepage with in-your-face ads and deals, why not let your existing customers do the legwork for you?

 You can also turn UGC into a potential sale by highlighting products from the images your followers share.
 For example, check how CLUSE integrates a “lookbook” to leverage UGC for their luxury watches:

-- You’re able to double-dip your social media marketing efforts with your on-site marketing: your social content is able to reach visitors that aren’t following you and encourage new followers simultaneously
+You’re also able to double-dip your social media marketing efforts with your on-site marketing, your social content is able to reach visitors that aren’t following you and encourage new followers simultaneously.

 In short, social feeds present a win-win situation when it comes to getting the most out of your content marketing strategy.